monome/dust/docs/jah/r/index.md

 ### Gotchas

 If one of the parameters of a module has a `ControlSpec` not compatible with Lag (ie. the standard `db` `ControlSpec`) lag time should not be used for any of the parameters.
 This is a known SuperCollider issue.
 (TODO: decsribe workaround)

+## Status

+- Beta-stage.
+Commands are fixed.
+Some modules are not well tested.